Terrarioz/zane/README.md

 - Implemented first version animations and pages.

 ## Access
-You can visit the website by cloning the project and opening the `index.html` file in your browser.
-Alternatively, ask for the live link if hosted online.
+You can visit the website by using the link https://zaneyu.me/zane

 Thank you for checking out my personal space!
 Feel free to reach out if you have any feedback or suggestions.